Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Proof of Theorem 3.2

-By definition (\ref{eq:G_c_def_exp}) of $G_c$, relationship~(\ref{eq:certificate_condition}) is equivalent to the following two conditions.
-The first condition is obtained by applying the operator $\calP_{\T}$ and the second one is obtained by applying the operator $\calP_{\Tp}$ on both sides of (\ref{eq:certificate_condition}):
+which is further equivalent to the following two conditions by the characterization (\ref{eq:G_c_def_exp}) of $G_c$.
+The first condition is obtained by applying the operator $\calP_{\T}$ and the second one is obtained by applying the operator $\calP_{\Tp}$ on both sides of (\ref {eq:certificate_condition}):